DevMaverickTeam/dm-theme-boilerplate-wp/readme.txt

 == Description ==

 This is a WordPress boilerplate/starter theme.
 The purpose of this theme is to be the starting point for your new WordPress project.
 While this theme was created to be a boilerplate, you can still use it as it is for your website.
 The theme is light, bloatware-free, and created based on our years of developing different WordPress projects.
 The theme uses: Bootstrap 5, Material Symbols, and is built based on _s.
 Page templates include a Right-sidebar (default template), Full Width, Blank with container, and Blank no container.

 Other features: Widgetized footer area, WooCommerce ready, Compatible with Visual Composer, Compatible with WPBakery, Compatible with Elementor.
-Check it here for more instructions: https://devmaverick.com/themes/dm-boilerplate/

 This theme is licensed under the GPL.
 You can use this theme as you like.